Illustrator & Artist

 In the cards I can combine a love of portraiture and oral tradition—exploring how we talk about ourselves and the symbols used to communicate our values.
 A tarot deck is both a communication tool and an illustrated universe that fits into a pocket.
 Since creating Bridge Witches in 2016, I have built several other decks exploring mental health, queer identity, imposter syndrome, and income inequality.

 I create my decks first with paper and pencil in a sketchbook and then on an iPad with Procreate.
 Using print-on-demand services I release extremely limited print runs of each deck for sale through my website and limited wholesale.
 As of March 2021 I have sold a tarot deck deck about Pittsburgh across the United States, Canada, Europe, the United Kingdom, and New Zealand.

-Growing up after the Satanic panic of the 1980s and early 90’s in the American Bible Belt, the struggle between sinner and saint was felt daily in her then small town.
-While Genevieve’s parents (a social worker and news photographer) valued reading and education above all else—the surrounding community expounded upon the evils of everything from short skirts and trick-or-treating to ouija boards and regular ol’ playing cards.
+Growing up after the Satanic panic of the 1980s and early ’90s in the American Bible Belt, the struggle between sinner and saint was felt daily in my then small town.
+While my parents were pretty chill, valuing reading and education above all else—the surrounding community expounded upon the evils of everything from short skirts and trick-or-treating to ouija boards and regular ol’ playing cards.

-She became a teenager in the wake of the Columbine shooting, watched panic unfold over Y2K, and along side millions witnessed everything fall apart on September 11th.
-The world she became an adult in was (and continues to be) ruled by uncertainty and anxiety for tomorrow.
+I became a teenager in the wake of the Columbine shooting, felt the panic unfold over Y2K, and watched the world shift dramaticlly as we marched into the 21st Century.
+The world I became an adult in was (and continues to be) ruled by uncertainty and anxiety.

-Horror and gothic motifs are a coping mechanism for us to explore this anxiety.
-Poverty, racial inequality, and lifting the vale of white privilige are just a few themes she attempts to tackle using an iPad and Procreate.
+when shit gets crazy, popularity in the Occult surges.
+We run from chaos into the arms of magic hoping to make it all make sense.
+Horror and gothic motifs are a coping mechanism to explore this anxiety.
+Poverty, racial inequality, and lifting the veil of white privilege are just a few themes I attempt to tackle using an iPad and Procreate.